tvalladon/node-talker-web-builder/readme.md

 ## Features
 - **Create and Manage Rooms:** Easily create, edit, and delete rooms on a grid-based interface.
 - **Room Properties:** Define room properties such as name, description, lockable, locked, temporary, solo, creator, owner, and exits.
-- **Pan and Zoom:** Navigate the grid with pan and zoom functionalities.
+- **Pan and Zoom:** Navigate the grid with seamless pan and zoom functionalities.
+- **Detailed Room View:** Zooming in on a room reveals detailed information including the room name, zone ID, room ID, and description, elegantly displayed within the room square.
 - **Tool Pallet:** Use different tools for creating, editing, erasing rooms, and navigating the grid.
 - **Save and Load Zones:** Save your zones to a file and load them later to continue editing.
 - **Export to Zip:** Generate a zip file containing JSON files for each room, ready for server deployment.